-Originally intended to be held between December 2 and 13, the 25th United Nations Climate Change Conference (COP25) negotiations at Madrid, Spain, were extended into Sunday by the Chilean chair in hopes that a consensus would be reached on regulating international carbon markets.
+Originally intended to be held between December 2 and 13, the 25th Conference of the Parties (COP25) negotiations were extended into Friday by the Chilean chair in hopes that a consensus would be reached on regulating the international carbon markets.
 However, the talks ended with no agreement, postponing the decision to the 2020 summit in Glasgow.

-However, the existing system has been criticised for being abused through lax regulation.
-With the US withdrawing from the Kyoto Protocol and the EU barring member states from buying carbon credits, this system has effectively failed.
+However, the system has been criticised for being abused through lax regulation and with the US withdrawing from the Kyoto Protocol and the EU barring member states from buying carbon credits, this system has effectively failed.

-A new system was proposed under the Paris Agreement in 2015 under Article 6, where countries could pay to reduce emissions in other parts of the world and count these reductions in their own targets.
-Article 6 has proposed a new global carbon market but has been mired in negotiations, however, and a last-ditch effort to find a global consensus at COP25 also failed.
-India was among the countries pushing for a consensus.
+A new system was proposed at the COP25, where countries could pay to reduce emissions in other parts of the world and count these reductions in their own targets, but was not successfully negotiated.

 Dragged negotiations on the carbon markets made COP25 the longest meeting in the United Nations Framework Convention on Climate Change (UNFCCC) history.